 Armoires have long been the stunning pieces that you could use to display your crockery, keep your home linens or have as a display cabinet for books or toys.

 Some assembly at the client's end required.

-As a standard, The frame, doors and exteriors are made of Teak wood, while the shelves and back are made of engineered wood.
+As a standard, the frame, doors and exteriors are made of teak wood, while the shelves and back are made of pine wood.